rigard/rulebooks/rulebooks/libertalia.md

 # Game setup

-* Pick a seat randomiser card and follow its instructions clockwise
-* Place scorecard in the middle
+* Board in middle
-* Place 1 city token on left of each player, with matching token by scorecard
-* Next to scorecard place duplex cards and box with city tiles, all face down
+* Each player gets den, crew marker, score token, and 30 cards of same colour, 1 value 5 doubloon, 5 value 1 doubloons
+* Score track to side with player tokens and remaining doubloons form bank
+* Booty tokens in bag, then draw 1 booty token per player for each day on the game board
+* Youngest player takes 9 cards from shuffled character cards and other players take the same cards into hand

 # Game Overview